raulrobinson/software-arch-patterns/README.md

 # Software Architectural Patterns

 Software architectural patterns are general reusable solutions to commonly occurring problems in software architecture within a given context.
 They are not finished designs but templates that can be applied to solve a particular problem in a specific context.

-Here are some common software architectural patterns:
+Here are some **(56)** most common software architectural patterns:

 1. **Singleton Pattern**: This pattern restricts the instantiation of a class to one single instance.
 It is used when exactly one object is needed to coordinate actions across the system.